California Noir: Nightlife in Neon

-California Noir - Chapter Two: Nightlife in Neon is the fourth studio album by American electronic rock band Julien-K. It is the second chapter of the concept album California Noir.
+California Noir – Chapter Two: Nightlife in Neon is the fourth studio album by American electronic rock band Julien-K. It is the second chapter of the concept album California Noir.
 The first chapter, Analog Beaches & Digital Cities, was released in 2015.

 Background

 The two-part concept album was first announced in January 2015 via Facebook.
-An Indiegogo campaign was launched in order to finance the album.
+An Indiegogo campaign was launched to finance the album.
 It started on May 3, 2016, and aimed for a goal of $10,000, which it reached within two hours; when the campaign ended 30 days later more than $43,000 had been collected.